IsaacAbell647/ict302-1/content/posts/vishing.md

 **In Reality:**
 - Social Security numbers cannot be "suspended"
-- SSA rarely calls, and never threatens
-- They never ask you to pay to reactivate your number
+- They will never ask you to pay to reactivate your number

 ### 4. Bank/Credit Card Fraud Alerts
 **The Scam:** Caller claims to be from your bank warning about fraudulent activity.